nanog75/hackathon/_wkinstructions/2019-02-01-playing-with-the-onbox-ios-xr-ztp-bash-library.md

 ```

 <p style="margin: 2em 0!important;padding: 0.85em;font-family: CiscoSans,Arial,Helvetica,sans-serif;font-size: 0.85em !important;text-indent: initial;background-color: #eff9ef;border-radius: 5px;box-shadow: 0 1px 1px rgba(0,127,171,0.25);">Perfect!
 Any admin command you would potentially want to perform (even configuration in the admin shell) can be performed using the above method - reloads, reload to ipxe, change the state of the LEDs on the box, etc. Just use a combination of `\n` to separate out individual lines meant for the admin CLI.
-We can now proceed with the configuration manipulation hooks.<p>
+We can now proceed with the configuration manipulation hooks.</p>